Polychromatic Colorings on the Hypercube: Polychromatic Numbers for Punctured Cubes

 Letting $d=2k$ when $d$ is even, or $d=2k-1$ when $d$ is odd, Theorem~\ref{pd} states that $p(Q_{2k-1}) = k^2$ and $p(Q_{2k}) = k^2+k$.
 Thus Corollary~\ref{puncmon} implies for odd punctured cubes

 and for even punctured cubes

-In the case of odd punctured cubes, we can determine the polychromatic number exactly, while in the case of even punctured cubes, we give upper and lower bounds, but we do not know the exact polychromatic number when $2k \ge 6$.
+In the case of odd punctured cubes, we determine the polychromatic number exactly.
+In the case of even punctured cubes, we give upper and lower bounds but, with a few exceptions, we do not know the exact polychromatic number.

 \begin{lemma} For all $d\ge 2$, $p(Q_d \setminus v) \le p(Q_d) - 1$. \end{lemma} \begin{proof} Recall that the shape sequence corresponding to $Q_d$ is a sequence of $d$ parallelograms as described in Fact~\ref{shseqqd}.
 If the vertex corresponding to $[11 \ldots 1]$ is deleted from $Q_d$, then the shape sequence corresponding to this embedding is identical to the shape sequence for $Q_d$ except the single element in the $d$th row is deleted from each parallelogram.
 For example, for $Q_4 \setminus v$, the resulting shape sequence is shown in Figure~\ref{4mv}.
 Since the rest of the rows are not altered, the result follows from Lemma~\ref{pig}. \end{proof}